 Socratic provides homework help to students in middle and high school.
 All they have to do is take a picture of what they are working on with their phone, and the AI offers visual explanations to help them complete it.
 Acquired by Google in 2018, the app uses advanced text and speech recognition, and provides assistance in a variety of subjects, including literature, physics, biology, trigonometry and more.

-Ally Financial’s mobile banking app has a machine learning-based chatbot to answer questions, handle any money transfers and payments, as well as provide transaction summaries.
-The bot is both text and voice-enabled, meaning users can either speak or text their messages Ally and the bot will automatically handle what they need.
+Ally Financial’s mobile banking app has a text and voice-enabled AI chatbot to answer questions, handle any money transfers and payments, as well as provide transaction summaries.
 Ally also uses AI to streamline its loan approval process, extracting data from loan documents and comparing them with multiple databases to confirm applicants’ identity, employment, income and other pertinent information.

 Cleo is a chatbot that is specifically designed to provide budgeting assistance by linking directly to a user’s bank account.
-Using artificial intelligence and natural language generation, the app provides general financial advice as well as unique messages according to what the user wants.
-If a user feels they need some tough love, all they have to do is tell Cleo to “roast” them, and the bot will take inventory of all the wasteful spending they’ve done recently.
-If they need to be “hyped” up, it will remind the user of all their good recent financial behavior.
+Using AI and natural language generation, the app provides general financial advice as well as unique messages according to if a user wants to be “roasted” or “hyped” for their financial behavior.
 Cleo also helps users set specific budgets and goals, track their spending and more.

 Health and Wellness